farlee2121/FsSpec/README.md

 ## Roadmap

 This library is early in development.
 The goal is to get feedback and test the library in real applications before adding too many features.
-Please open an issue if you have feedback.
+Please leave a [comment](https://github.com/farlee2121/FsSpec/issues/2) with your feedback.

 Lines of inquiry include